tingerrr/masters-thesis/src/de/chapters/4-persistent-data-structures.typ

 Es werden genug _Digits_ aus $t$ entnommen, sodass diese in einen Knoten verpackt und als _Digit_ in $t + 1$ gelegt werden können.
 Das Verpacken und Entpacken der _Digits_ ist nötig, um die erwarteten Baumtiefen pro Ebene zu erhalten, sowie zur Reduzierung der Häufigkeit der Über- und Unterflüsse je tiefer der Baum wird.

+Die Anzahl der _Digits_ hat dabei einen direkten Einfluss auf die amortisierten Komplexitäten von _Push_- und _Pop_-Operationen.

-#quote(block: true, attribution: [!Hinze und !Paterson @bib:hp-06])[
+#quote(block: true, attribution: [!Hinze und !Paterson @bib:hp-06[S. 7]])[
   We classify digits of two or three elements (which are isomorphic to elements of type Node a) as safe, and those of one or four elements as dangerous.
   A deque operation may only propagate to the next level from a dangerous digit, but in doing so it makes that digit safe, so that the next operation to reach that digit will not propagate.
   Thus, at most half of the operations descend one level, at most a quarter two levels, and so on.
   Consequently, in a sequence of operations, the average cost is constant.

+  The same bounds hold in a persistent setting if subtrees are suspended using lazy evaluation.
+  [...]
+  Because of the above properties of safe and dangerous digits, by that time enough cheap shallow operations will have been performed to pay for this expensive evaluation.
 ]

-#todo[
-  After this quote they start talking about how lazy evaluation is needed to make this work in a persistent setting.
-]
+Die Analyse !Hinze und !Paterson stützt sich darauf, dass persistente 2-3-Fingerbäume deren Unterbäume durch _lazy evaluation_ suspendieren und erst dann auswerten, wenn eine weitere Operation bis in diese Tiefe vorgehen muss.
+Für die Debit-Analyse von _Push_ und _Pop_ werden dabei den Unterbäumen so viele Credits zugewiesen wie diese sichere Knoten haben.
+Diese Credits werden für die spätere Auswertung verwendet, sodass die amortisierten Kosten über den realen Kosten bleiben.
+Damit sich die gleiche Analyse auf generische Fingerbäume übertragen lässt, müssen generische Fingerbäume ebenfalls bei jeder Operation auf einer unsicheren Ebene eine sichere Ebene zurücklassen.

 Wir erweitern den Begriff der Sicherheit einer Ebene $t$ mit $d$ _Digits_ als